What is inflammatory bowel disease?

 Could stomach infections be a cause of IBD?

 Some spiral-shaped bacteria can cause chronic vomiting in cats.
 The most common of these bacteria is Helicobacter pylori.
-These bacteria have been shown to be the cause of disease, including stomach ulcers, in humans and are pathogens found in cats.
+These bacteria have been shown to be the cause of disease, including stomach ulcers, in humans and are pathogens (organisms that cause disease) found in cats.
 However, they are also found in many normal cats and humans who do not experience any vomiting or stomach ulcers.
 Therefore, just finding spiral-shaped bacteria on biopsy is not always meaningful.
 It is considered a pathogen only if there is an associated inflammation in the stomach mucosa.

 Are these infections treatable?